 Massonia latebrosa Masson ex Baker is known from Karoopoort and since 2019 also from Konstabel railway station, 70 km more east.
 The species relates to M.echinata from Oorlogskloof but can be distinguished by the purple streaked leaves bearing typical inflated trichomes like little balloons.
 M. depressa shows similar flower morphology to M. echinata and M. latebrosa, but M. depressa differs by the smooth leaves and the larger flowers.
 Photos 1-2 are from plants in cultivation taken by Hans Joschko.
 Photo 1 shows well the typical inflated trichomes.
 Photo 3 was taken by Rob Scott in habitat at Karoopoort.
 Photos 4-5 were taken by Matt Fischel from plants found at Konstabel Station.

 Massonia longipes Baker is a species with pustulate leaves and a coastal distribution.
 Certain forms can have maroonish streaks or mosaic on a green background to almost completely purple.
 The flowers are cream to pink and the stamens are 16-24 mm long, with a pink base of the stamens and opening of the floral tube.
 Density and size of pustules is more heterogenous compared to Massonia pustulata.
 This species has been grown under the name Massonia pustulata until 2012.
 See the information under that species to learn how the two species are different.
 Photos 1-4 by Mary Sue Ittner.
-Photo 1 shows a plant with pustulate leaves and the flowers as they are first opening and then more developed.
+Photo 1 shows a plant with pustulate leaves and flowers as they first open and then develop.
 Photos 2-4 show plants in subsequent years and photo 4 shows pollination by a hover fly.
 Photo 5 by Nhu Nguyen shows a form with completely purple leaves.

 The photos below by Nhu Nguyen show various forms of this species.